SamuelePolimi/temporal-difference-gradient/readme.md

 TODO
 --

-- [ ] Write a version of Imani's counterexample with empirical estimation of the gradient
+- [x] Write a version of Imani's counterexample with empirical estimation of the gradient
-- [ ] Implement semigradient with given critic
+- [x] Implement semigradient with given critic
-- [ ] Implement TDC-Gamma (perhaps with replay buffer?)
+- [x] Implement RCGamma
 - [ ] Test LSTDGamma on ContinuousMountainCar (RBF Features?)
 - [ ] Test TDCGamma on ContinuousMountainCar (RBF Features?)